ideal for interns and medical electives

 Malta is a place of surprising diversity and no little history.

-Precise knowledge of this island nation’s past is usually limited to the fact that it was once part of the British Empire (from 1814 to 1964) and played a key strategic role in World War Two.
+Precise knowledge of this island nation’s past is usually limited to the fact that it was once part of the British Empire (from 1814 to 1964).
+It played a key strategic role in World War Two.

 But Malta’s story can be traced way back into the fourth century BC.
 Yes, this island has more to offer than kiss-me-quick hats and half-melted ice cream.